Stock Spotlight: Netflix Inc (NASDAQ:NFLX)

 About Netflix Inc.

-Netflix, Inc. provides entertainment services.
-The company offers television (TV) series, documentaries, feature films, and games across various genres and languages.
+Netflix, Inc. provides entertainment services worldwide.
+The company offers television (TV) series, documentaries, feature films, games, and live programming across various genres and languages.
 It also provides members the ability to receive streaming content through a host of internet-connected devices, including TVs, digital video players, TV set-top boxes, and mobile devices.
-The company operates approximately in 190 countries.
 Netflix, Inc. was incorporated in 1997 and is headquartered in Los Gatos, California.

 Key Stats